csalg/munnin/README.md

 Munnin is a tool to aid in text-driven language-learning.
 So far, I am only implementing the ability to work with subtitles and videos (similar to Fluentu).

-This is not yet a functional app, only a mockup with some components to aid in conceptualizing architecture and features.
+This is not yet a functioning app, only a mockup with some components to aid in conceptualizing architecture and features.

 There are so far three main scenes: Library, Add and Reader.
 The reader is only designed to work with a very specific type of text (subtitles).
 Different texts (e.g. e-books, news articles) will require different readers because there ae different things one would like to do with such texts.